-(q) "Incentive Stock Option" means an option representing the right to purchase Shares from the Company, granted pursuant to Section 6, that meets the requirements of Section 422 of the Code.

-(r) "Intrinsic Value" means, with respect to an Option or SAR Award, the product of (i) the excess, if any, of (A) the price or implied price per Share in a Change in Control or other event over (B) the exercise or hurdle price of such Award multiplied by (ii) the number of Shares covered by such Award.
+- (g) "Incentive Stock Option" means an option representing the right to purchase Shares from the Company, granted pursuant to Section 6, that meets the requirements of Section 422 of the Code. - (r) "Intrinsic Value" means, with respect to an Option or SAR Award, the product of(i) the excess, if any, of (A) the price or implied price per Share in a Change in Control or other event over (B) the exercise or hurdle price of such Award multiplied by (ii) the number of Shares covered by such Award. - (s) "Non-Qualified Stock Option" means an option representing the right to purchase Shares from the Company, granted pursuant to Section 6, that is not an Incentive Stock Option. - (t) "Option" means an Incentive Stock Option or a Non-Qualified Stock Option.

-(s) "Lock Up Agreement" means any agreement between the Company or any of its Affiliates and a Participant that provides for restrictions on the transfer of Shares held by such Participant.

-(t)(s)"Non-Qualified Stock Option" means an option representing the right to purchase Shares from the Company, granted pursuant to Section 6, that is not an Incentive Stock Option.

-(u)(t)"Option" means an Incentive Stock Option or a Non-Qualified Stock Option.

-(v)(u)"Other Stock-Based Award" means an Award granted pursuant to Section 10.

-(w)(v)"Participant" means the recipient of an Award granted under the Plan.

-(x)(w)"Performance Award" means an Award granted pursuant to Section 9.

-$\frac{(y)(x)}{x}$ "Performance Period" means the period established by the Committee at the time any Performance Award is granted or at any time thereafter during which any performance goals specified by the Committee with respect to such Award are measured.

-(z)(y) "Person" has the meaning ascribed to such term in Section 3(a)(9) of the Exchange Act and used in Sections 13(d) and 14(d) thereof, including "group" as defined in Section 13(d) thereof.

-(aa)(z)"Replacement Award" means an Award granted in assumption of, or in substitution for, an outstanding award previously granted by a company or other business acquired by the Company or with which the Company combines.

-(bb)(aa) "Restricted Stock" means any Share granted pursuant to Section 8.

-(ce)(bb)"RSU" means a contractual right granted pursuant to Section 8 that is denominated in Shares.
+- (u) "Other Stock-Based Award" means an Award granted pursuant to Section 10. - (v) "Participant" means the recipient of an Award granted under the Plan. - (w) "Performance Award" means an Award granted pursuant to Section 9. - (x) "Performance Period" means the period established by the Committee at the time any Performance Award is granted or at any time thereafter during which any performance goals specified by the Committee with respect to such Award are measured. - (y) "Person" has the meaning ascribed to such term in Section 3(a)(9) of the Exchange Act and used in Sections 13(d) and 14(d) thereof, including "group" as defined in Section 13(d) thereof. - (z) "Replacement Award" means an Award granted in assumption of, or in substitution for, an outstanding award previously granted by a company or other business acquired by the Company or with which the Company combines. - (aa) "Restricted Stock" means any Share granted pursuant to Section 8. - (bb) "RSU" means a contractual right granted pursuant to Section 8 that is denominated in Shares.
 Each RSU represents a right to receive the value of one Share (or a percentage of such value) in cash, Shares or a combination thereof.
-Awards of RSUs may include the right to receive dividend equivalents.

-(dd)(cc)SAR" means any right granted pursuant to Section 7 to receive upon exercise by a Participant or settlement, in cash, Shares or a combination thereof, the excess of (i) the Fair Market Value of one Share on the date of exercise or settlement over (ii) the exercise or hurdle price of the right on the date of grant, or if granted in connection with an Option, on the date of grant of the Option.

-(ce)(dd) "Section 162(m) Compensation" means "qualified performance-based compensation" under Section 162(m) of the Code.

-(ff)(ee) "Shares" means shares of the Company's common shares.

-(gg)(ff) "Termination of Service" means, with respect to any Participant:

-(i) the cessation of all services performed by such Participant for the Company and the Affiliates, including by reason of death or Disability; or

-(ii) the permanent decrease in the level of services performed by such Participant for the Company and the Affiliates (whether as an employee or as an independent contractor) to no more than 20 percent of the average level of services performed (whether as an employee or an independent contractor) over the immediately preceding 36-month period (or the full period of services to the Company and the Affiliates, if such Participant has been providing such services for less than 36 months).
+Awards of RSUs may include the right to receive dividend equivalents. - (cc) "SAR" means any right granted pursuant to Section 7 to receive upon exercise by a Participant or settlement, in cash, Shares or a combination thereof, the excess of (i) the Fair Market Value of one Share on the date of exercise or settlement over (ii) the exercise or hurdle price of the right on the date of grant, or if granted in connection with an Option, on the date of grant of the Option. - (dd) "Section 162(m) Compensation" means "qualified performance-based compensation" under Section 162(m) of the Code. - (ee) "Shares" means shares of the Company's common shares. - (ff) "Termination of Service" means, with respect to any Participant: - (i) the cessation of all services performed by such Participant for the Company and the Affiliates, including by reason of death or Disability; or - (ii) the permanent decrease in the level of services performed by such Participant for the Company and the Affiliates (whether as an employee or as an independent contractor) to no more than 20 percent of the average level of services performed (whether as an employee or an independent contractor) over the immediately preceding 36-month period (or the full period of services to the Company and the Affiliates, if such Participant has been providing such services for less than 36 months).